-Purpose: To establish DPHA's policy and set out our position on Tenancy Sustainment Review Date: Guidance: The Scottish Social Housing Charter Regulatory Standards: The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.
-The RSL is open about and accountable for what it does.
-It understands and takes account of the needs and priorities of its tenants, service users and stakeholders.
-And its primary focus is the sustainable achievement of these priorities.
-The RSL manages its resources to ensure its financial well-being while maintaining rents at a level that tenants can afford The governing body bases its decisions on good quality information and advice and identifies and mitigates risks to the organisation's purpose.
-Other relevant Policies Anti Social Behaviour Policy Allocations Policy SST and SSST Income Arrears and Debt Management Policy Estate Management Policy Repairs Policy Domestic Abuse Policy Date reviewed by Policy Review Working Group (PRWG): 20 February 2019 Date approved by Management Committee: 14 August 2019
+Purpose: To establish DPHA's policy and set out our position on Tenancy

+• Sustainment

+Review Date: May 2025

+The Scottish Social Housing Charter

+Allocations Policy

+Complaints Policy

+Anti-Social Behaviour Policy.

+Guidance: Scottish Secure Tenancy and Short SST

+Income, arrears and Debt Management Policy

+Estate Management Policy

+Maintenance and Repairs Policy

+Domestic Abuse Policy

+1. The governing body leads and directs the RSL to achieve

+good outcomes for its tenants and other service users.

+2. The RSL is open about and accountable for what it does.
+It

+understands and takes account of the needs and priorities of

+its tenants, service users and stakeholders.
+And its primary

+Regulatory Standards: focus is the sustainable achievement of these priorities.

+3. The RSL manages its resources to ensure its financial well-

+being while maintaining rents at a level that tenants can afford

+4. The governing body bases its decisions on good quality

+information and advice and identifies and mitigates risks to

+the organisation's purpose.

+Anti -Social Behaviour Policy

+Allocations Policy

+SST and SSST

+Other relevant Policies Income Arrears and Debt Management Policy

+Estate Management Policy

+Repairs Policy

+Domestic Abuse Policy

+Date reviewed by Policy 27 April 2022

+Review Working Group

+(PRWG):

+Date approved by the 27 April 2022

+Board:

+Publish on the Website Yes

+CONTENTS

-CONTENTS PAGE NO.
+PAGE NO.